 * What are they doing to you?
 Is that OK?

-8. CHALLENGE YOURSELF – Ten steps to success
+8. CHALLENGE YOURSELF – Ten Steps to Victory

 1. If you will change, everything will change around you.

 2. Spend time and money on things that count.

 3. Don’t spend too much time on things that don’t count.

 4. Instead of getting through the day, get from the day.